 These conditions are so restrictive that only a few proposals have been able to meet all the requirements to fulfil them.
 For example, in Ref.~\cite{pekola2013calorimetric,Gasparinetti2015,Viisanen_2015,Saira2016,Vesterinen2017,Ronzani2018}, the use of an auxiliary system is proposed to collect the dissipated energy, under the assumption that the auxiliary system has a quantized spectrum and at the same time enough degrees of freedom to act as an intermediate, effective environment.
 However, despite these rare situations, it seems questionable whether the proposal to measure the environmental energy can always be exploited efficiently.

-The QNDM approach can overcome these drawbacks for monitoring the heat, because it is designed to extract information from the {\it system degrees of freedom}, without inducing any perturbation on the dynamics (no-signalling in time condition).
-The important requirement to use the QNDM approach to monitor the heat over time is that the time-scales of the external drive (performing work on the system) and the environment are separated~\cite{solinas2015fulldistribution}.
-Under this assumption, we can exploit~\cite{solinas2013work} the result stating that time-changes of the system Hamiltonian are associated with work, while time-changes in the system density operator are associated with dissipated heat~\cite{Alicki1979}.
-Hence, performing fast sequential measurements, the monitoring of the system's internal energy changes leads to reconstructing energy dissipation in terms of heat.
+The QNDM approach can overcome these drawbacks for monitoring the heat, because it is designed to extract information from the {\it system's degrees of freedom}, without inducing any perturbation on the dynamics.
+The important requirement to use the QNDM approach for monitoring the heat over time is that the time-scales of the external drive (performing work on the system) and the environment are separated~\cite{solinas2015fulldistribution}.
+Under this assumption, we can exploit~\cite{solinas2013work} the result stating that time-changes of the system's Hamiltonian are associated with work, while time-changes in the density operator of the system are associated with dissipated heat~\cite{Alicki1979}.
+Hence, performing fast system-detector couplings, the monitoring of the system's internal energy changes leads to reconstructing energy dissipation in terms of heat.
 Then, over a longer time scale, the effects due to the external drive in terms of work can also be included, with the constraint of respecting the first law of thermodynamics~\cite{solinas2015fulldistribution}.